Sullivan Fortner

 Sullivan Joseph Fortner (born December 29, 1986) is an American jazz pianist.
 He was the regular pianist in trumpeter Roy Hargrove's band from 2010 to 2017, and has released two albums on Impulse!
 Records.
-He has received two Grammy Awards, including Best Jazz Performance for his collaboration with Samara Joy on the song "Twinkle Twinkle Little Me".
+He has received three Grammy Awards, including Best Jazz Performance for his collaboration with Samara Joy on the song "Twinkle Twinkle Little Me".

 Early life

 Fortner was born and grew up in New Orleans.
 He started playing the piano from the age of four.
 He was inspired to play by seeing a woman playing the organ in a local church.
 His mother was the choir director of a Baptist church; he began playing the organ there at the age of seven.
 For a time, he relied on his perfect pitch to learn and play music; this had to change when he successfully auditioned for the New Orleans Center for Creative Arts.

 Education

 Fortner went on to obtain a bachelor's degree from the Oberlin Conservatory of Music and a master's degree from the Manhattan School of Music.